vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/courses.rst

 Use Case
 =====================

-Get the details for a course whose course key you specify.
+Get the details for a course that you specify using a course key.

 =====================
-Example Request
+Example Requests
 =====================

-GET /api/courses/v1/courses/{course key}

 GET /api/courses/v1/courses/edX%2FDemoX%2FDemo_Course

 =====================
-Parameters
+Query Parameters
 =====================

 * username (optional) - The username of the user for whom the course data is being accessed.
 If the request is made by an anonymous user, username is not required.

-* course_key - The identifier for the course whose details you want to get.
-  For example, ``edX%2FDemoX.1%2F2014``.

 =====================
 Response Values
 =====================

-The response for ``GET /api/courses/v1/courses/{course_key}/`` consists of the following fields as returned by `CourseDetailView`.
+The following fields are returned with a successful response.

 * blocks_url: Used to fetch the course blocks.